 When I left school I didn’t know what I wanted to do, but loved science and English so took them at A level.
 I still loved science so decided to do a degree in Pharmacology at the University of Portsmouth (where I grew up).
 Pharmacology is the study of drugs, so I learnt a lot about how drugs work in the body.
 My favourite topic at uni was immunology, so I decided to do a PhD in immunology at the University of Surrey in Guildford, where I studied white blood cells in asthma.
 At the end of my PhD I really loved working in lungs, and got a job as a post-doctoral researcher at Imperial College London which is where I am now!
 I still don’t really know what I want to be when I grow up, but am in a job that I love so that is fantastic!

 I live in Basingstoke with my husband and our cat Murphy, who is my fluffy alarm clock every morning (he likes to sit on me to wake me up).
 Because I work in London, it takes me an hour and a half to get to work, so I spend a lot time on trains!
 I read a lot of books, and watch a lot of movies (I love hunger games and anything with Jennifer Lawrence in!).

 I love camping in the sun or the rain, have spent more of my fair share of time in bogs, and love going hiking with my friends.
 I love crochet, and make lots of body parts and baby toys.
 My favourite word is plump!

-I study white blood cells in the lungs, called macrophages, that eat bacteria (like pacman!).My research focuses on trying to find out what goes wrong with these cells during lung disease
+My Work: I study white blood cells in the lungs, called macrophages, that eat bacteria (like pacman!).My research focuses on trying to find out what goes wrong with these cells during lung disease